Health & Safety

 d.
 If we send your child home with suspected COVID-19 symptoms, you must have a doctor’s note to return

 e.
-If your child is out of school for two or more consecutive days, no matter the illness reason, your child must have a Doctor’s Note to return.
+If your child is out of school for more than 2 consecutive days, no matter the illness reason, your child must have a Doctor’s Note to return.

 f.
 Should we have a suspected case of COVID- 19, parents will be notified immediately.

-h.
+g.
 Should we have a confirmed case of COVID-19, parents will be notified and we will follow the advice of the CDC and Health Department.
-See Attachment A,

 i.
 If a student is required to quarantine, we will provide online learning and send any needed worksheets home.